sweagleExpert/integrations/docker/README.md

 ## TO DO LIST (IMPROVMENTS)

-TO REDUCE RISKS OF ERRORS:
+FOR MORE FLEXIBILITY:

-- Add gid and uid for sweagle group/user between Vault and Core containers for shared volume
+- Add MYSQL_HOST and MONGO_HOST in CORE container to allow use of external service

 FOR EASIER SETTINGS (AUTO ADAPTED TO EACH HOST):